-Assets Years

-Buildings and Improvements 20 - 40
+Buildings and Improvements 20 to 40 Years

-Machinery and Equipment 5 - 20
+Machinery and Equipment 5 to 20 Years

-Vehicles 7
+Vehicles 7 Years

-Infrastructure 15 - 30
+Infrastructure 15 to 30 Years

 6. Deferred Outflows/Inflows of Resources

 Deferred outflows of resources are a consumption of net position by the government that is applicable to a future reporting period.
 Deferred inflows of resources are an acquisition of net position by the government that is applicable to a future reporting period.
 The recognition of those outflows and inflows as expenditures and revenues are deferred until the future periods to which the outflows and inflows are applicable.